korden32/RMMV-android-deployment/README.md

 5.1 and 5.2 are used to give the network permission for your game, or it cannot connect to the Internet.
 5.2 ensure that the app can connect to both "http" and "https"

-6. Now add the rpgPlayerView view in the layout of your mian activity(If you just create a new project, it should be named "MainActivity", and the name of layout should be "activity_mian")
+- Now add the rpgPlayerView view in the layout of your main activity (If you just create a new project, it should be named "MainActivity", and the name of layout should be "activity_main")
 ```kotlin
  <hh.rpgmakerplayer.webviewmodule.rpgPlayerView
         android:id="@+id/rpgwebview"